Here's what we're doing in response to COVID-19

 COVID-19 resulted in financial hardship for many of our customers, particularly those that experienced job loss, had to close their businesses, or were otherwise unable to work.
 To support our customers, we provided the COVID-19 Relief Fund.

 For customers who weren't eligible for the COVID-19 Relief Fund, we offered the COVID-19 Customer Assistance Program, which allowed you to defer bill payments or arrange for flexible payment plans with no penalty.
 This program is closed as of June 30, 2020.

 Out of an abundance of caution, we've isolated key areas, including our control centre.
-To reduce exposure and face-to-face interactions, we've temporarily closed our walk-in customer service desks and indefinitely suspended all non-essential business travel, public meetings and site tours, including closing our Powerhouse at Stave Falls Visitor Centre and Campbell River Hydroelectric Facilities Discovery Centre.
+To reduce exposure and face-to-face interactions, we've temporarily closed our walk-in customer service desks and indefinitely suspended all non-essential business travel, public meetings and site tours.

 COVID-19 has created a new situation where our homes serve a variety of functions, from an office to a classroom, so we recognize the importance of minimizing planned outages.
 Prior to proceeding with a planned outage, we'll review it to ensure there's an imminent need for the outage to take place.

 We’ve also adjusted some of our other operations related to electrical connections and outages.
 Learn about these changes here.